ilios/user-guide/learner-groups/learner-group-defaults.md

 ![Needs accommodation - parent group indicated](../images/learner_group_defaults/needs_accomm_parent_group.png)

-Learners in these groups will NOT see this anywhere in the offering view on calendar or Week at a Glance.
+Learners in these groups will NOT see this anywhere in the offering view on any calendar view, Week at a Glance, or by calendar feed.
 This is only for administrative purposes.